 Jared is a sophomore Biochemistry major and Spanish minor.
 He was born in Washington, but currently lives in Highland Park, Illinois because his mother is in the Army.
 He hopes to attend pharmacy school after graduating from CC.
 Last summer, he worked as a research intern with a professor at Northwestern University researching hematological problems.
 In addition to President’s Council, Jared volunteers with local elementary schools through Volunteer Action and CC Science Outreach.
 He also played club rugby, club baseball, and various intramural sports.
 His hobbies include traveling, playing sports, and going on adventures with friends.

 Ian is a senior from Brookline, Massachusetts majoring in Political Science.
 He is currently the treasurer of CC’s Law Society, financial officer (and competitor) on its Mock Trial team, a junior representative on student government, and an

 admissions ambassador.
 Ian’s interested in law, civil liberties, American politics, and campaigning.
 He can be found making breakfast food at all hours of the day and watching the newest HBO series.

 Laurel Sullivan '21

-Laurel is a second year from Boston, Massachusetts.
+Laurel is a fourth year from Boston, Massachusetts.
 Before coming to CC she spent the year working as a nanny in Australia and backpacking in New Zealand.
 While she has not declared her major, she is interested in Education and the social sciences.
 Apart from being on the President’s Council, Laurel is also an Admissions Ambassador, a co-captain of the Nordic Skiing Team, a member of the Curriculum Executive Committee, a caterer for Bon Appetit, the food service at CC, and an Orientation Leader.
 In her free time, she enjoys spending time outside with family and friends, playing with kids, going to coffee shops, and cooking.